serdbay/Wine-Classification-/README.md

 # Wine Classification
-In this challenge, we must train a classification model to analyze the chemical and visual features of wine samples and classify them based on their cultivar (grape variety).
+In this challenge, we will try to train a classification model to analyze the chemical and visual features of wine samples and classify them based on their cultivar (grape variety).

 ## Table of Contents
 * [General Info](#general-information)